One of my academic editing services

 What it is

-An academic developmental edit includes an initial round of reading, during which I take careful notes on all the big-picture elements that are helping or hindering your work.
-That includes attention to argument, narrative flow, organization of evidence, cohesion, voice, and overall satisfaction as a scholar.
-I also consider your chosen readership and your goals for the text, to see if you are on track to successfully meet them.
+An academic developmental edit includes an initial round of reading, during which I take careful notes on all the big-picture elements that are helping or hindering your work at both the book-level and chapter-level.
+That includes attention to argument, narrative flow, organization of evidence, cohesion, voice, and overall outcomes.
+I also consider your chosen readership and your goals, to see if you are on track to successfully meet them.

 Then, in a second round of reading, I will go into the text and leave you questions, comments, suggestions, and generative challenges in the margins, to help you along the path to revision.
 Depending on your preferences, I may also relocate text to fix issues with organization or tweak topic/transitional sentences that are key to your argument’s flow.

-Finally, I will draft an editorial report detailing all my findings and revision suggestions.
+Finally, I will draft an editorial report detailing all my revision suggestions.
 When appropriate, I also provide a proposed new outline for the text.

 When it’s helpful